 I have also teamed with Sarah A. Damaske, a Penn State sociologist, to write a book on the theory and practice of qualitative interviewing.
 Soon to be published by Oxford Press, our book offers guidelines for crafting theoretically informed interview-based research as well as practical strategies for conducting and analyzing interviews.
 Tentatively titled The Art and Science of Interviewing, it outlines the unique contributions that interviews offer to understanding the social world while also stressing the analytic commonalities it shares with other research strategies..

 Alongside my long association with New York University, I have held visiting positions at the Center for Advanced Study in the Behavioral Sciences at Stanford University, the Russell Sage Foundation in New York City, and the Center for the Study of Status Passages and Risks in the Life Course at the University of Bremen, Germany.
-My professional posts include serving as President of the American Sociological Association, President of the Eastern Sociological Society, Co-President of the Sociologists for Women in Society, Chair of the NYU Sociology Department, Chair of the Family Section of the American Sociological Association, and as an editorial board member of the American Sociological Review and Work and Occupations, and the ASA’s Rose Monograph Series.
+My professional posts include serving as Vice President of the American Sociological Association, President of the Eastern Sociological Society, Co-President of the Sociologists for Women in Society, Chair of the NYU Sociology Department, Chair of the Family Section of the American Sociological Association, and as an editorial board member of the American Sociological Review, Work and Occupations, and the ASA’s Rose Monograph Series.

 As an engaged citizen and committed policy analyst, I have been and continue to be actively involved in a range of national and international efforts to promote work-family integration and gender inclusion, including projects sponsored by the Ford Foundation, the Sloan Foundation, the Council on Contemporary Families, and the Work and Family Researchers Network, where I served as a member of the founding board.